-What to do after the change of the cPanel account's primary domain
+What to do after the change of the primary domain of your cPanel account

 Changing the primary domain name of a hosting account has certain consequences.
-These depend mostly on the type of hosting account you have.
-This article covers what you’ll need to keep in mind after requesting this change within our Shared Hosting servers.
+They depend mostly on the type of hosting account you have.
+This article covers what you need to keep in mind after requesting this change on our Shared Hosting servers.

 You may also find this guide useful if you are using EasyWP: How to change domain for a WordPress site created with EasyWP.